rahgadda/ApacheCamel/Readme.md

     - It supports xpath, mvel, ognl, python, ruby, PHP, JavaScript, SpEL (Spring Expression Language), Groovy, and so on as expression languages.
   - **Predicates**:
     - These return true or false only.
 - Camel supports different data formats, in a pluggable way by marshall or unmarshall a message in a given format.
-Camel looks for a type converter, allowing to implicitly transform a message from one format to another.
-We can also explicitly define the type converter of requirement choice at some points during the processing of the message.
+- Camel looks for a type converter, allowing to implicitly transform a message from one format to another.
+- We can also explicitly define the type converter of requirement choice at some points during the processing of the message.

 ---

 ## History
+- It was created by **James Strachan**.
+He is a software engineer who created the **Apache Groovy** programming language in 2003.
+- Camel stands for **Concise**, **Application**, **Message**, **Exchange**, **Language**.
+- Camel v1.0 was released on June 2007.

 ---

 ## Modules
 - Below are the core components of Apache Camel
   - Below is the Architecture overview of Apache Camel.
 Individual details are provided below.
     ![](./01-Images/05-Arch.png)

   - Camel context
     - The Camel context is the runtime system that loads containers of all resources required for the execution of the routing.
     - When the context starts, it also starts various components and endpoints, and activates the routing rules.
     - The Camel context is described by the `org.apache.camel.CamelContext` interface